nkolban/duktape-esp32/docs/classes.md

 Syntax:
 `loadFile(path)`

+On the ESP32, this uses ESPFS to load the file so no storage need be released.

 For example:
 ```
 var text = DUKF.loadFile("/index.html");
 log("About to send: " + text);
 ```

+###OS
+A string property that defines the platform we are running upon.
+Values are:

+* `ESP32`
+* `Linux`

 ###runFile
 Run a script loaded from the named file.